underscoreio/essential-scala/src/pages/implicits/implicit-parameters.md

 }
 ~~~

 This issue with this code is that we need manage a lot of `HtmlWriter` instances when we render any complex data.
-Most classes will only have a single instance of `HtmlWriter` but we still need to call the correct object for the class we're rendering.
-It would be nice it Scala would just pick the right instance for us whenever there is no ambiguity, and that's exactly what we can get Scala to do using **implicit parameters**.
+We have already seen that we can manage this complexity using implicit values and have mentioned **implicit parameters** in passing.
+In this section we go in depth on implicit parameters.

 ## Implicit Parameter Lists